 A resolution of 1024x768 or higher is recommended.

 Windows: Sun JRE 1.5.0 or Sun Java 6 are recommended.
 It seems that on some PCs Java 1.4.x has problems (see Known Problems), so I recommend only 1.5.0 or Java 6.
-The best performance is achieved with the download of the BGBlitz version that has a special adopted Java 6 version included.
+The best performance is achieved with the download of the BGBlitz version which has a special adopted Java 6 version included.

 Macintosh: For Mac OS X, Java is already included.